4-Way Stop Rules in Texas: Who Goes First?

 Every driver must still stop for a full second and look in all directions.
 Rolling through because you “got there first” breaks the rule and opens the door to liability if a crash follows.

-Sometimes two, three, or even four cars come to a sudden stop together, leaving everyone guessing.
+Sometimes, two or three vehicles arrive at a sudden stop together, leaving everyone guessing.
 The tie-breaker is location, not size, speed, or make of the vehicle.
 The driver on the right has the right-of-way; the others yield in clockwise order.

-Think of the intersection as a clock face with you parked at noon.
+Think of the intersection as a clock face with you parked facing 12 o’clock.
 If another car stops at three o’clock, their spot on your right gives them the go-ahead.
 Once they move, you take your turn.
 This only applies when arrival times are truly close.
 If one driver coasted in five seconds earlier, they already held the right-of-way.

 To cut down on honks and guesswork, keep these quick reminders handy: